-Below are some important definitions and abbreviations that will help you understand the 2016 Water Quality Summary that appears on the following pages.
+Below are some important definitions and abbreviations that will help you understand the 2020 Water Quality Summary that appears on the following pages.

 - MCL Maximum Contamination Level: The highest level of a contaminant in drinking water.
 MCLs are set as close to the MCLGs (see below) as feasible using the best available treatment technology. - MCLG Maximum Contamination Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - 90th Percentile: Out of every 10 homes sampled, 9 were at or below this level.
-This number is compared to the action level to determine lead and copper compliance. - ppm is the abbreviation for parts per million.
-Parts per million is the same as milligrams per liter (mg/L) which is the scientific unit of measure for most contaminants. - ppb is the abbreviation for parts per billion.
-A part per billion is the same as micrograms per liter (ug/L) which is the scientific unit of measure for some contaminants. - pCi/L is the abbreviation for picocuries per liter (a measure of radioactivity) - Highest RAA: Highest running annual average of four consecutive quarters - Monthly % is the percent of a month's system samples that indicate a presence of Total Coliform Bacteria. - MRDL Maximum Residual Disinfectant Level: MRDL is the highest level of disinfectant allowed in drinking water.
+MCLGs allow for a margin of safety. - Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+90th Percentile: Out of every 10 homes sampled, 9 were at or below this level.
+This number is compared to the action level to determine lead - and copper compliance. ppm is the abbreviation for parts per million.
+Parts per million is the same as milligrams per liter (mg/L) which is the scientific unit of measure - for most contaminants. ppb is the abbreviation for parts per billion.
+A part per billion is the same as micrograms per liter (ug/L) which is the scientific unit of measure for some contaminants. - ppt is the abbreviation for parts per trillion.
+A part per trillion is the same as nanograms per liter (ng/L) which is the scientific unit of measure for some contaminants. - pCi/L is the abbreviation for picocuries per liter (a measure of radioactivity) - Highest RAA: Highest running annual average of four consecutive quarters - Monthly % is the percent of a month's system samples that indicate a presence of Total Coliform Bacteria. - MRDL Maximum Residual Disinfectant Level: MRDL is the highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG is the abbreviation for Maximum Residual Disinfectant Level Goal.
 MRDLG is the level of drinking water disinfectant below, which there is no known or expected risk to health.
 MRDLGs do not reflect the benefit of the use of disinfectants to control microbial contaminants. - SMCL Secondary Maximum Contaminant Level: These standards are developed to protect the aesthetic qualities of drinking water and are not health based. - ORSG Mass Office of Research and Standards Guideline: This is the concentration of a chemical in drinking water, at or below which, adverse health effects are unlikely to occur after chronic (lifetime) exposure.
 If exceeded, it serves as an indicator of the potential need for further action. - Unregulated Contaminants: Unregulated contaminants are those contaminants for which the USEPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist the USEPA in determining their occurrence in drinking water and whether future regulation is warranted.
-UCMR3 contaminants were sampled as part of the third cycle of the Unregulated Contaminant Monitoring Rule in 2015. - Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+UCMR3 contaminants were sampled as part of the third cycle of the Unregulated Contaminant Monitoring Rule in 2015. - Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.